-This page provides troubleshooting steps in case you can't get the free brain games on this site to load.
+The page below provides troubleshooting steps in case you can't get the free brain games on this site to load.

 Most of the time if a game won't load, the problem is your browser or plug-ins in your browser.
 The browser or plug-in may be glitching, or not set up properly to run the games.

-** The fastest way around this so you can get playing quickly is to simply open the game page in a different browser than you normally use. **
+Usually the fastest way to get playing quickly is to simply open the game page in a different browser than you normally use.

 For example, if you normally use Internet Explorer, try opening the game page in Google Chrome or Firefox.
 If the game works in one browser but not the other, that means you likely have a browser issue.